mavenraven/validations/README.markdown

       , _emailAddress :: Text
       } deriving Show

+We want to check that the first name is not empty and starts with the letter A, the last lame is not empty, the email address is not empty, and it is confirmed by a value that isn't stored in User.

 ### Smart Constructors ###

-We want to check that the first name is not empty and starts with the letter A, the last lame is not empty, and the email address is not empty.
 The simplest way to do this is with a smart constructor:

+    -- assume:
-    -- assume notEmpty   :: Text -> Either Text Text
+    -- notEmpty   :: Text -> Either Text Text
-    -- and    startsWith :: Text -> Text -> Either Text Text
+    -- startsWith :: Text -> Text -> Either Text Text
+    -- confirm    :: Text -> Text -> Either Text Text

-    user :: Text -> Text -> Text -> Either Userj
+    user :: Text -> Text -> Text -> Text -> Either User
-    user firstName lastName emailAddress = do
-      firstName'    <- notEmpty firstName >>= startsWith "A" lastName'     <- notEmpty lastName
+    user firstName lastName emailAddress emailAddressConfirm = do firstName'    <- notEmpty firstName >>= startsWith "A" lastName'     <- notEmpty lastName
       emailAddress' <- notEmpty emailAddress
+      confirmed     <- confirm emailAddress emailAddressConfirm
-      return User {_firstName = firstName', _lastName = lastName', _emailAddress = emailAddress }
+      return $ User {_firstName = firstName', _lastName = lastName', _emailAddress = confirmed }

 This will enforce all of our invariants, but there's a problem.
 If any of our validations